-Wigtownshire Women's Aid is a service for women, children and young people with experience of domestic abuse.
+Wigtownshire Women's Aid is a service for women, children and young people who have experienced domestic abuse.
 We are based in Stranraer, but cover the Wigtownshire area.
-We provide emotional support, practical support, including settling in to a new area, help to seek legal/benefits advice, housing support, an outreach service and refuge - a safe place to stay.
+We provide emotional support, practical support, including settling in to a new area, help to seek legal/benefits advice, housing support, a children and young people's service and refuge - a safe place to stay.